sepullupes/Swarm-Tech/README.md

 **Swarm Tech** is a comprehensive suite of innovative software solutions designed to empower businesses with cutting-edge technology.
 Our portfolio spans across web operating systems, workforce management, booking platforms, corporate VPN networks, AI-powered automation, and intelligent communication systems.

 Developed by **NorthPeak** (northpeak.app), our mission is to deliver scalable, production-ready applications that solve real-world business challenges using modern technology stacks and best practices.

+## ⚠️ IMPORTANT - PROPRIETARY LICENSE

+**This repository contains PROTECTED intellectual property.**

+- All architectural patterns, blueprints, and designs are proprietary and require permission to use
+- Source code viewing is permitted for educational purposes only
+- Commercial use, distribution, or pattern replication requires explicit written permission
+- See [LICENSE](LICENSE) for full terms and [PROTECTED_PATTERNS.md](PROTECTED_PATTERNS.md) for details

+**For licensing inquiries:** support@northpeak.app

 ---